tedhudek/sandbox/eight-essential-tips.md

 1. Just ask.

 * So I took a cue from Jacob.
 I took the podcast interview we did and built it into this talk.
 Then, last year, I submitted it as a proposal for this conference.
 Guess what?
-The good folks who read all our proposals and make the decisions said no. So then I asked how I could improve it.
-They were kind enough to give me a few suggestions, so I retooled and pitched it again this year.
+They said no. So I sent Eric an email and I asked how I could improve it.
+He was kind enough to give me a few suggestions, so I make some changes and asked again this year.
 After two proposals and one request for feedback, here I am.
 * Here's another one.
 When there's something you're waiting for someone to do, ask how it fits in their priority list.
-It seems trivial, but if choose your timing wisely and ask politely, you'll really increase the odds of a speedy turnaround.
+It seems trivial, but if you choose your timing wisely and ask politely, you'll really increase the odds of a speedy turnaround.
 * Ask for feedback.
 At Microsoft, we actually have a tool for requesting feedback.
 Requesting feedback is great, because not only are you getting suggestions for improvement, but you're also letting people know that you care about the quality of your work, and that you care if they got what they needed from you.
 It shows people you're interested in taking care of them, and people love that.
 * Or, try this one.
 Show up and say nothing: I used to camp out in the lounge of the feature team first thing in the morning.
-They would come in see me, and frequently they would say: "Seeing you reminds me, I'd been meaning to tell you about xyz."
+They would come in, see me, and frequently they would say: "Seeing you reminds me, I'd been meaning to tell you about xyz."
 * Ask how did you get started with that?
 This is one my favorite questions.
 You can learn a lot by finding out how something started.
-In other words, what caused someone to change their behavior? user experience, UX, share insight w feature team
+It must have been something big to cause someone to change their behavior. user experience, UX, share insight w feature team

 2. Listen.

 Last time I was on stage here, I told you about our shiny new collaborative doc platform.
-Microsoft's doc strategy over the last couple years has been entirely built around how can we listen better to our customers, and that's the spirit in which this new platform was built.
+Over the last couple years, Microsoft's whole doc strategy has been built around how can we better listen to our customers.
+Listening is the purpose for which this new platform was built.
 In the two years since, it's gone from a newfangled contraption to an everyday tool.
 Every day, I look at issues from internal and external customers.
 I look at data to figure out what people are using and what they're not.
 My goal when I do this is to listen closely, but then to add value and reflect back to improve the product.
 For example, say a customer opens a GitHub issue describing a broken scenario.
 We can try to repro it, we can go to the feature team, get clarification, drive change upstream if need be.
 By being much better tuned in to the signals we're getting, we can be a lot more effective adding value to the product.

 3. Create minimum content.